 Serving authentic Thai and Vietnamese food, Saba on both Clarendon Street and Lower Baggot Street has plenty on offer to spice up a vegetarian’s life, from curries and salads, to noodles and stir fries.
 If you’re strictly vegetarian just be sure to ask for no fish sauce.
 Serving the kind of food that tastes too good to be healthy, Saba even partnered up with nutritionist Erika Doolan to create an innovative menu which offers symbols that suggest the calorie count, and highlights coeliac options and paleo dishes, which are all dairy, wheat, soya, and legume free.
 The best bit?
 Regardless of what you order, or how fussy you are, the friendly team at Saba will always go the extra mile to make sure you have a memorable dining experience.
 After all, Saba in Thai does mean ‘happy meeting place’.

-This hipster haven is so cool that they can’t even be found on social media, but that doesn’t stop food lovers finding their way here meaning there’s almost always a queue.
+This hipster haven is so cool that there’s almost always a queue.
 The menu is spiked with the results of their fermentation experimentation, which also informs a quirky collection of drinks, and there’s plenty on offer for vegetarians and vegans.
 Early risers are treated to their signature Fumbally Eggs, scrambled with Gubbeen cheese, garlic and tomatoes served on toasted brioche, and ‘Self Service’ porridge that comes with a selection of toppings and an invitation to come again if you please.
 For lunch you’ll be tempted by their falafel, an ever changing array of flavoursome salads and there’s always a daily veggie special.
 They’re open for dinner on Wednesdays too.

-Sprout & Co Kitchens have really taken root in Dublin since first opening on Dawson Street in 2015, branching out to open three other standalone stores and sprouting up in Avoca Dunboyne too.
-With their genuine commitment to seasonal and local produce, fresh and flavoursome food, sleek branding and even slicker service, it’s little wonder why Sprout has seduced so many, vegans and non vegans alike.
+Sprout & Co Kitchens have really taken root in Dublin since first opening on Dawson Street in 2015, branching out to open multiple standalone stores across the city.
+With their genuine commitment to seasonal and local produce, fresh and flavoursome food, sleek branding and even slicker service, it’s little wonder Sprout has seduced so many, vegans and non vegans alike.
 Plant based eaters have plenty of choice for breakfast with the likes of avo on toast, smoothies and chia pudding.
-For lunch their falafel is a favourite, and you can’t pass the dazzling display of NutShed‘s nutritious treats to finish.
+For lunch their falafel is a favourite in the Super Guacabowle salad, and you can’t pass the dazzling display of NutShed‘s nutritious treats to finish.
 Didn’t get your Sprout fix during the day?
-The Dawson Street and Ballsbridge stores are open late for dinner on Thursdays and Fridays on too.
+The Dawson Street and Ballsbridge stores are open late for dinner on Thursdays and Fridays too.

 Now open seven days a week, Two Pups cafe is part of the 74 Francis Street Collective located in Dublin’s antiques quarter.
 Along with great coffee, they have a small but considered food menu that aside from option to add ham to their Tasty Toastie is entirely vegetarian.
 Alongside all day breakfast-style dishes like sourdough toast topped with jazzed up eggs or avocado, there’s a ‘Daily Dahl’ and a veggie salad or noodle bowl.
 Plant food lovers are by nature animal lovers too, so will be happy to hear Two Pups is dog friendly.